Cicko/react-native-boilerplate/README.md

 - [x] Integrate native-base for easy-use and sexy-style components
 - [x] Integration of *react-native-vector-icons* that allows usage of plenty of beautiful and modern icons
 - [x] Add Redux
+- [ ] Add more example screens with the most common components for easier development
 - [ ] Explain the basic structure for faster adaption
 - [ ] Add backend communication
 - [ ] Add authentication